 - Prepare for the Event by doing appropriate training.
 Appropriate training includes regularly attending the scheduled training rides or completing equivalent distances.
 Where scheduling or location prevents me from attending any scheduled training rides, I agree to engage in equivalent training on my own and to communicate my progress to my Team Leader on a monthly basis.

-- Complete the mandatory 50KM, 100KM and back-to-back training rides by the deadlines.
+- Complete the mandatory qualifying training rides by the indicated deadlines.
 If I am training on my own, to advise my Team Leader upon completion of this requirement.

 - Be capable of maintaining a cycling speed sufficient to arrive at camp at 5:00 pm or the relevant time required for the day.
 I understand that the seminars, training rides, Team Leaders and Rider Development Committee are in place to help me meet this goal and are available for my use and that it is my responsibility to take advantage of the resources that I need to meet this minimum requirement.